-The combination of increasing mandates associated with the instruction of Special Education Students and the continued reduction of federal funding has added financial pressure to the General Fund Budget.
+- The combination of increasing mandates associated with the instruction of Special Education Students and the continued reduction of federal funding has added financial pressure to the General Fund Budget.
 This financial pressure has been an ongoing issue with the District and will continue to put a strain on the General Fund Budget along with the needs of the students.
 The District, as with all other public school districts within New York State, face increasing expenses due to mandates set by both the State and Federal Governments.
-These mandates are usually unfunded and are not included in the foundation aid calculation for Districts.
+These mandates are usually unfunded and are not included in the foundation aid calculation for Districts. - With the current condition of the state's finances and the District's reliance on state aid as one of our two main revenue sources, puts the District in a position of further financial stress.